systronix/Systronix_MB85RC256V/README.md

 Additionally, this code allows inspection of the saved file and of the log portion of the fram.
 It is also possible to initialize the log memory.

 ### SALT_diagnostics.ino
 initial hack at a diagnostic tool.
-Currently this code just tests the fram.
+Currently this code just tests the FRAM.

 ##control struct
 interface to and from the functions in this file are through a struct.
 This allows the individual functions to return simple SUCCESS or FAIL status.